Deaf Parenting

 Family Life and Identity

-Parenting is not only practical; it is deeply connected to identity, culture, and belonging.
+It is deeply connected to identity, culture, and belonging.

 These experiences shape how children understand themselves and the world around them.